tarunmadhira/coursera-getting-and-cleaning-data/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book contains a summary of the resulting data fields in `tidy.txt`.

 ## Identifiers

-* `subject` - The ID of the test subject
+* `subject` - The ID of the subject uder test
 * `activity` - The type of activity performed when the corresponding measurements were taken

 ## Measurements